GIScience/pytest-approval/README.md

 ## About

-Approval tests capture the output (a snapshot) of a piece of code and compare it with a previously approved version of the output.
+Approval tests capture the output (a snapshot) of a piece of code and compare it with a previously approved version of the output (the expected result).

-It's most useful in environments where frequent changes are expected or where the output is of a complex nature but can be easily verified by humans, aided for example by a diff-tool or a visual representation of the output.
+It's most useful in environments where frequent changes are common or where the output is of a complex nature but can be easily verified by humans, aided for example by a diff-tool or a visual representation of the output (think of an image).

 Once the output has been *approved* then as long as the output stays the same the test will pass.
 A test fails if the *received* output is not identical to